 Importantly, the Indra Regent was was nice, clean and, importantly the service was great.
 I always find the best measure of service is how forgiving and accommodating they when you, for example, need to get them to break into your room’s safety deposit box at 10pm after you’ve stuffed up the pin and inadvertently locked ALL your money and passports in it.
 They were understanding, accommodating and, importantly, kind (unlike my husband who was pissed off at my carelessness!)
 We loved their pool, which probably wasn’t anything too special in hindsight, but in the first few days while we were acclimatising to Bangkok’s unforgiving humidity, it offered us a welcome relief!
 I’d recommend the Indra Regent, based on a great location, price and customer service.

 In terms of getting around, Bangkok’s traffic is a tourist attraction in its own right!
 On every overhead bridge you see tourists, like we did, clicking away in awe of the congestion.
 I never thought I’d say this, but I wish I’d taken more photos of the traffic.
 There’s no shortage of transport options: Buses, sky trains, MRT (underground), boats, motorbike taxis, tuk tuks and then there’s the delightful pink-candy coloured taxis on every corner.
 If you can’t see a taxi, just listen out then follow the voice screaming ‘Taxi Madame!!!’.
 We caught a lot of taxis, as there were six of us, we were usually in a hurry and it was the cheapest option: We’d all pile like sardines into one taxi (the things you do on holiday right?!).
 If you want to get to your destination really fast, get a ride with a motorbike taxi.
 Then again, if you want to arrive at your destination alive, don’t take a motorbike taxi.
+You could hire a motorbike yourself, but just make sure that you get a motorcycle insurance quote before you do.
 Taking a ride in a tuk tuk is a must, at least once, purely for novelty value.
 We had a great ride in one, with four of us crammed into three seats, with the tuk tuk behind us pretending to play dodgems with our driver and nearly ramming us the entire 3km ride.
 This was to the utter delight of my shrieking six year old, which only served to egg both tuk tuk drivers on.
 Actually, I’m not sure who laughed most, the tuk tuk (aka dodgem) driver, my Small Child, or my mother, who had tears of laughter streaming down her face.
 The ride was chaotic, weaving in and out of the traffic, cutting off other vehicles, zipping in and out of alley ways to avoid main roads.
 This is all whilst it’s like someone is blowing a stinky blow-drier at full speed in your face, you are trying to hang on to the roll cage of the tuk tuk for dear life and, with your other hand, you are clasping onto your shopping bags in case some bastard zooming past leans in and nicks your three new handbags, four pairs of shoes or, heaven forbid, cashmere scarves.

 A couple of tips on non-public transport options: Make sure you agree on the price before you go anywhere and don’t be afraid to barter the price down.
 Secondly, be wary of offers to unexpected tailors or gem stores: The driver often receives a petrol voucher or commission for taking tourists there.
 Don’t get sucked in.